JMU Teacher Recruitment Day - Students

 - Develop an organizational system to track all of the recruiters and potential job leads you find at the Fair and in your job search in general.

-Students can park in Convo lots A, E, or B. See the JMU parking map for these locations.
+Students can park in Convo lot F. See the JMU parking map for this location.

-Shuttles will be running from Convo Lot A to the Madison Union Ballroom throughout the event.
-There will be a tent at the shuttle stop in Convo Lot A.
+Shuttles will be running from Convo Lot F to the Madison Union Ballroom throughout the event.
+There will be a tent at the shuttle stop in Convo Lot F.

 Check out our calendar for upcoming workshops that can help you prepare.

 Career & Academic Planning staff will also be available to answer any questions you might have during the Fair.
-Look for us at the registration desk at the front of the Festival Ballroom.
+Look for us at the registration desk at the entrance to the Madison Union Ballroom.